Sweet and Savoury Pursuits

 This fresh cucumber yogurt salad is very common in the Middle-East and is a healthy, gluten-free and vegetarian favorite.

-How to Make it
+How to Make Lebanese Cucumber Salad

-All you need are a handful of ingredients to make this salad and it's a great way to use up cucumbers from your garden.
-Here's an overview of the required ingredients.
-Amounts needed are in the recipe card at the end of this post.
+All you need are a handful of ingredients to make this salad and it's a great way to use up fresh cucumbers from your garden.

-Ingredients Overview:
+Ingredients Overview

-• Lebanese cucumbers, also known as Persian cucumbers and mini cucumbers.
-You can also use an English cucumber but it will need to be peeled and deseeded.
+• Lebanese cucumbers, also known as Persian cucumbers and mini cucumbers: You can also use an English cucumber but it will need to be peeled and deseeded.
 Using fresh, crunchy cucumbers will ensure a fresh tasting salad with lots of crunch!

-• Yogurt - You'll need plain yogurt for this recipe.
+• Yogurt: You'll need plain yogurt for this recipe.
 My favorite store bought yogurt is the Balkan kind.

-• Garlic clove - You'll need one medium-sized fresh garlic clove.
+• Garlic clove: You'll need one medium-sized fresh garlic clove.

 • Dried mint

-• Fresh mint - A little bit goes a long way and if you don't have it, the salad can be made with dried mint only.
+• Fresh mint: A little bit goes a long way and if you don't have it, the salad can be made with dried mint only.

-Steps Overview:
+Steps Overview

 1. Start by washing and chopping the cucumbers into a medium sized dice or to your liking and set them aside.